sorinmarti/django_ndr_core/docs/modules/install-on-a-server.rst

 .. code-block:: bash

-    pip install django gunicorn psycopg2-binary django-ndr-core
+    pip install gunicorn psycopg2-binary django-ndr-core

 Create a Django Project
 -----------------------
 Now you can create a django project.
 Replace <projectname> with the name of your project.
-This can be the same name as the parent directory with your virtual environment, but it hasn't to be.
+This can be the same name as the project_root with your virtual environment, but it hasn't to be.
+Choose a short name without spaces or special characters.

 .. code-block:: bash